openstack-archive/deb-python-trollius/doc/index.rst

 project for example.

-It is possible to write an application working on Trollius or asyncio with the same code base, but it is not possible yet to run an application using Tulip using a module using Trollius.
-The module must use the same module than modules.
+It is possible to write an application working on Trollius or asyncio with the same code base.
+It is not possible yet to run an application using Tulip with a module using Trollius (or the opposite).
+Applications and modules should both use Tulip or both use Trollius.
+Be careful of imports.

 .. note::